wp-plugins/botscout-comment-protection/readme.txt

 == Changelog ==

+= 0.0.3 =
+- use wp_remote_get instead of cURL, let WP decide
+- check for real IP when using Cloudflare

 = 0.0.2 =
 - switch to using email and IP instead of email and name
 - added cURL check